canjs/canjs/docs/can-guides/topics/debugging.md

   alt="The CanJS Devtools Bindings Graph Property Selection Dropdown" width="600px"/>

-If the element selected does not have a Observable Properties, the graph will show the relationships for the element itself:
+If the element selected does not have a observable properties, the graph will show the relationships for the element itself:

 <img src="../../docs/can-guides/images/devtools/bindings-graph-element.png"
   class="bit-docs-screenshot"